Carole Boyce Davies: Caribbean women writers

-African Diaspora Studies/Decolonizing Discourses
+African Diaspora Studies/Decolonizing discourses

 Boyce Davies is widely recognized as a trailblazer in African Diaspora Studies.
 She served as the general editor of Encyclopedia of the African Diaspora: Origins, Experiences, and Culture (three-volume set), the only single-source collection of the most current scholarship on all aspects of the African Diaspora.
 Five hundred years of relocation and dislocation, of assimilation and separation has produced a rich tapestry of history and culture into which are woven people, places, and events.
 This authoritative, accessible work reveals the strands of the tapestry, telling the story of diverse peoples, separated by time and distance, but retaining a commonality of origin and experience.

-In collaboration with her former students Meredith Gadsby, Charles Peterson, and Henrietta Williams, she edited Decolonizing the Academy: African Diaspora Studies.
+In collaboration with her former students Meredith Gadsby, Charles Peterson and Henrietta Williams, Boyce Davies edited Decolonizing the Academy: African Diaspora Studies.
 It asserts that the academy is perhaps the most colonized space.
 In the 21st century, this has become even clearer now that the academy remains one of the primary sites for the production and re-production of ideas that serve the interests of colonizing powers and its disciplines have yet to be decolonized.
 This collection of essays argues that African diaspora theory has the possibility of interrupting the current colonizing process and re-engaging the decolonizing process at the level of the mind.
 In addition, it contends that this will be an ongoing project worthy of being undertaken in a variety of fields of study as we confront the challenges of the 21st century.
 This assertion has proven revelatory given the current prominence of decolonial discourses.